-2.3.92 print, inspect
+2.3.95 print, inspect

-This command displays the output of an expression (128 character limit) and also records the result in a debugger variable.
-Results from the print command can be used successively in expressions using the \$ character.
+This command displays the output of an expression (128 character limit) and also records the result in a new debugger variable, n, where n is a number.
+Results from the print command can be used successively in expressions using the n character.
+If you do not want the results recorded in a debugger variable, use the output command instead.